 The following is the general format of a reference to a research or technical report.

-Add DOI or URL to the end of citation for reports located online.
+Add [Internet] after report tile and DOI or URL to the end of citation for reports located online.

 Citation No. Author.
-Report title: subtitle.
+Report title: subtitle [Internet].
 Edition.
-Place of Publication: Publisher; Year of publication.
-Report no. URL
+Place of Publication: Publisher; Year of Publication.
+Pages.
+Report No. URL